Civil Air Guard: Popularity and evolution of the Civil Air Guard

 Members who could not classed in any of these groups were advised to look for some other form of national service.

 Selected members of all three groups would get additional subsidised training and were known as starred groups.
 Class A starred members would also get Royal Air Force medicals.

 As the war approached, civil flying ceased and most members of the Civil Air Guard enlisted in either the Royal Air Force or the Fleet Air Arm.
 Some of the women Civil Air Guard members went on to join the Air Transport Auxiliary.
-Other members were used for special duties in both military and civil aviation, or moved on to other non-aviation war duties.
+Other members were used for special duties in both civil and military aviation, or moved on to other non-aviation war duties.